 How to Install Code Blocks on Mac?

 The process to Install Code Blocks in Mac Operating System can be quite tricky when compared to Windows.
 I am being honest when I say, I do not have much experience with Apple devices.
 With that said, we need to scroll down to the ‘MAC OS X’ section of the Code Blocks download page and download the latest Code Blocks ‘.zip’ file from either ‘Sourceforge’ or ‘FossHub’.
 After extracting this file we should be able to run Code Blocks on MAC.
 I have included a video below in case someone faces issues in the Installation process.

 How to Install Code Blocks in Linux?

-There are various Linux distributions which support Code Blocks such as Ubuntu, Fedora, CentOS, RedHat etc. Here we will learn how to install Code Blocks for Ubuntu which is one of the most widely used Public Linux distribution.
+Various Linux distributions support Code Blocks such as Ubuntu, Fedora, CentOS, RedHat etc. Here we will learn how to install Code Blocks for Ubuntu which is one of the most widely used Public Linux distributions.

 We need to first open Terminal in Ubuntu and type this command: